fsr-de/docs/rules_of_procedure-student_representative_group.md

 (2) The chairpersons shall invite all interested members of the student body to the meetings via a publicly available email distribution list.
 The invitation should be sent the day before the meeting.

 (3) If possible, the meeting should take place in a room on the Griebnitzsee campus that is accessible to the student body.
 The rooms of the Digital Engineering Faculty are part of the Griebnitzsee campus.
+Otherwise, the meeting shall take place via an online meeting tool in such a way that the student body can participate in the meeting.
+In this case, the location of the meeting in the sense of § 10 (1) is "online".

 ## § 7 Chairing the Meeting